konh4cks/konh4cks.github.io/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits

-Based on the [capt-meelo](https://github.com/capt-meelo/capt-meelo.github.io) blog template.